 The Dsgn Blog is all about visual inspiration.
 Founded, designed and curated by Ena Baćanović, a designer based in Zagreb, Croatia, it features the work of designers and design studios from all over the world, putting the main focus on young designers and students.

 18. Google Design

 This design-focused blog is full of interesting articles and news updates from the world of design.
 Yes, there's a lot about Google's products and services, and you'll also find fascinating posts such as 'Lessons From the Scariest Design Disaster in American History' and 'How to make ambient computing work—for people'.

 BP&O stands for Branding, Packaging and Opinion, and it delivers on all of these things, with a combination of inspiring imagery and in-depth analysis.
 It's the brainchild of Richard Baird, a British freelance designer and writer who specialises in brand identities and packaging.

 20. Design Clever

 Design Clever is a collaboration started by Jonathan Ring and Bethany Baker, two aspiring graphic designers with a passion for everything design-related.
-This blog was created to showcase talented designers all over the world, and they encourage creatives everywhere to submit their work to it.
+This blog was created to showcase talented designers worldwide, and they encourage creatives everywhere to submit their work to it.

 Fonts In Use is a public archive of typography indexed by typeface, format, and industry.
-An independent project led by Sam Berlow, Stephen Coles, and Nick Sherman, it documents and examines graphic design with the goal of improving typographic literacy and appreciation.
+An independent project led by Sam Berlow, Stephen Coles, and Nick Sherman, it documents and examines graphic design intending to improve typographic literacy and appreciation.

 Mindsparkle magazine promotes the "most beautiful and inspiring projects" in the fields of graphic design, web design and video.
 With a clean and satisfying design of its own, it'll become a daily inspiration, and you can rely on the founders to only share the very best.